-Is performing at a young age acceptable?
+Is performing at a young age ok?

-In a word YES, I often hear the conversation of what age is ok for a child to begin performing on stage to an audience.
+In a word yes, I often hear the conversation of what age is ok for a child to begin performing on stage to an audience.
 I truly believe that the earlier young ballerinas/dancers can start getting up on stage and performing, the more comfortable, self-confident, and stronger he or she will become as performers and artists as they grow.

 At En Pointe Dance Studio, we are completely comfortable putting a 5-year old dance student onstage for the annual performance at Joseph Rowntree Theatre.
 I first performed at five years old, and I remember absolutely loving the whole experience with the audience all watching my every move